 4. Don’t Mix Color Temperatures:

-Using lights with different color temperatures can lead to a messy and unprofessional look.
+Avoid using lights with different color temperatures.
+This can lead to a messy and unprofessional look.
 Stick to lights that have consistent color temperature to maintain a cohesive appearance.
-So forget about mixing the fluorescent light in your mom’s kitchen with those Christmas lights you used to have hanging on the wall next to your concert posters.
+Example: Don't use the fluorescent kitchen or closet light and Christmas lights together.

 5. Don't Ignore Your Webcam Settings:

 Your webcam's auto-adjustment might interfere with your lighting efforts.
 Manually adjust settings like exposure, white balance, and focus to ensure your camera captures your lighting setup accurately.
-Yes, this means you should test your lighting with your camera on!
+Always test your lighting with the camera on to fine-tune your look!

 6. Don’t Clutter Your Background:

 Even with great lighting, a cluttered or messy background can distract your audience.
 Keep your performance area clean and uncluttered to maintain a professional appearance.
-People will notice that pile of dirty laundry, judge your magazine collection, and read your prescription bottles - just like they do when they use your bathroom.
+No one wants to see your laundry pile or your collection of quirky mugs!

 Written by